Autonomous Driving control development / The definitive version of ADAS development tool!

-With the MATLAB / Simulink program, You can design a route from the current position to any position and orientation.For example, in the case of research and development of autonomous driving such as automatic parking, lane change and obstacle avoidance, Calculate the optimum route (the steering wheel operation is smooth and the lateral G is small) according to the position and the direction of the target, Estimate the steering angle using MATLAB / Simulink using the vehicle two-wheel model.
+With the MATLAB / Simulink program, we can design a route from the current position to any position and orientation.For example, in the case of research and development of autonomous driving such as automatic parking, lane change and obstacle avoidance, The optimum route is calculated (the steering wheel operation is smooth and the lateral G is small) according to the position and the direction of the target and estimate the steering angle using MATLAB / Simulink using the vehicle two-wheel model.

 Simulation can be performed on MATLAB / Simulink based on this steering angle, it is possible to compare the planned route with the simulation result and to control the route based on the difference.
 Since the same MATLAB / Simulink program allows the actual machine of RoboCar 1/10 to operate, it is possible to efficiently perform experiments using sensor data in simulation and real environments.